do-know/Crypt-LE/README.md

 ### COMPATIBILITY

 - The code has been successfully tested on more than 500 combinations of OS and Perl versions.
 It should install and run fine on Linux, FreeBSD, NetBSD, etc. It also works on Mac OS X and Windows (tested with ActiveState and Strawberry Perl).
-You can find appropriate PPMs at [ActiveState](https://code.activestate.com/ppm/Crypt-LE/).

 - If you are a Windows user, you can download portable **[Win32/Win64 binaries](https://github.com/do-know/Crypt-LE/releases)** (they work even on Windows XP and require NO installation).